NextronSystems/broker-network-manual/usage/setup.rst

 -------------------------------------

 .. note::
    This step has to be done three times, we need one dedicated server for each component.
-Please see <HERE LINK TO CHAPTER> for the hardware requirements.
+Please see :ref:`usage/requirements:hardware requirements` for the hardware requirements.

 Create a new VM with your virtualization software.
 In this case, we will use VMWare ESX managed through a VMWare VCenter.